+Reserved parking.
 Each Area Coordinator has a parking space reserved near his/her residence hall.
 This is to provide easy access to their vehicles in case of an emergency situation.
-Unauthorized vehicles parked in these spaces will be towed at the Area Coordinator's request.
+Unauthorized vehicles parked in these spaces will be towed upon request.